grislyeye/vellum-doc/README.md

 # \<vellum-doc>

-A simple document custom element for web publishing.
+A simple custom element for web publishing.
 Enriches plain HTML with an index pane based on the document outline.

 **[Demo](https://grislyeye.github.io/vellum-doc/)** |
 **[Developer Guide](CONTRIBUTING.md)**